thrackle-io/forte-rules-engine/CONFIG.md

         effect.instructionSet[7] = 1;
         effect.instructionSet[8] = uint(TrackerTypes.MEMORY)
    ```
-    This example takes the tracker value from trackerId=1 and puts it in place holder 0.
-The third index down is the key.
+    This example takes the tracker value from trackerId=1 and updates the tracker to be what's in placeholder 0  The third index down is the key.
 In this case, 1 is the key.

      ---